medo64/MicroCA/README.md

 Do not use passphrase for private key.

 `-r`
 Creates a self-signed root certificate authority.
-Unless otherwise specified key length will be 4096 for RSA keys and digest algorithm will be sha384.
-Key will be valid for 7300 days.
+Unless otherwise specified key length will be 4096 for RSA keys (384 for ECC) and digest algorithm will be sha384.
+Certificate will be valid for 7300 days.

 `-s <subject>`
 Full subject for a certificate (e.g. -s /C=US/CN=www.example.com).